If you start a sentence with a participle, its unmentioned subject must be the same as the subject of the main verb

 (f) * Working in a city, traffic congestion is likely (to be met).

 This participle is “dangling” because the noun after the comma (traffic congestion) is not the expected one.
-It should represent the subject of the participle, workers in a city – something like people, one or drivers (for a full explanation of subjects, see 12.
+It should represent the subject of the participle working – something like people, one or drivers (for a full explanation of subjects, see 12.
 Singular and Plural Verb Choices).
 Because of this expectation, (f) is strictly speaking nonsensical, as it suggests “traffic congestion works in a city”.
 Compare this with sentence (b), where the noun after the comma, plants, is the expected subject of the participle growing.

 If traffic congestion in (f) were corrected to one, the sentence might become: